therealsphinx/support.balsamiq.com/content/sales/resellers.md

 If you are looking to purchase Mockups 3 for Desktop, Mockups for Confluence, or Mockups for JIRA and would prefer to purchase via your reseller, simply send them this FAQ to help them complete the purchase.

-## Can I become a reseller and get a discount?
+## Can I Become a Reseller and Get a Discount?

 Balsamiq does not offer any reseller discounts, so there is no application or agreement to complete.